IBM Granite 4.0: A Hybrid LLM for Healthcare AI

 Benefits and Cautions

 Because Granite 4.0 models are much lighter to run, they make it feasible for smaller clinics or mobile health units to use advanced AI without massive hardware.
-A 3B-parameter Granite inference can fit in ~4GB of memory, enabling deployment on devices like a Raspberry Pi (as IBM’s docs show) ( www.ibm.com).
+The Nano series (350M–1B parameters) can run directly in a browser or on edge devices, while the 3B-parameter variants fit in ~4GB of memory, enabling deployment on devices like a Raspberry Pi ([1]).
 This could democratize AI-driven care in resource-constrained settings.

 At the same time, experts caution that any AI in medicine must be used with care.
-LLMs are prone to “hallucinations” (making up facts) and can reflect biases in their training data.
-As a review notes, LLMs have “transformative potential in medicine” but require “careful integration into healthcare settings” ( www.mdpi.com).
+LLMs are prone to "hallucinations" (making up facts) and can reflect biases in their training data.
+As a review notes, LLMs have "transformative potential in medicine" but require "careful integration into healthcare settings" ([13]).
+The regulatory landscape is also evolving: as of mid-2025, the FDA has authorized over 1,250 AI-enabled medical devices, and its January 2025 draft guidance on AI-enabled device software functions signals increasing scrutiny of AI in clinical workflows ([14]).
 In practice, Granite 4.0 should augment – not replace – clinician judgment.
-Workflows will need verification steps (for example, asking Granite to cite sources or confirm data against records) to ensure safety.
+Workflows will need verification steps (for example, pairing Granite with Granite Guardian to flag uncertain outputs, or confirming data against records) to ensure safety.

 Conclusion